Introducing DeepWork: structured workflow automation.

 Who it's for

 DeepWork is designed for people who want to automate complex, multi-step tasks but don't want to write code.
-Analysts, operators, founders—anyone who needs to do things like synthesize research, analyze data, write content, or run outreach at scale.
+Analysts, operators, founders: anyone who needs to synthesize research, analyze data, write content, or run outreach at scale.

 What's included

-DeepWork ships with pre-built workflows for common tasks:
+DeepWork ships with pre-built workflows for common tasks.
+Use them as-is, or as templates for building your own.

 DeepWork is early.
 We're releasing it now because it's useful, not because it's polished.
 Some known issues: